About this listing

-Our best room, with bath tub and hot shower is the perfect place to relax after exploring the forests, secluded waterfalls and misty mountains around lake Buyan and Tamblingan.
-From the comfortable king size bed you have a nice view and a good sleep.
+Simple room, with bath tub and hot shower is the perfect place to relax after exploring the forests, secluded waterfalls and misty mountains around lake Buyan and Tamblingan.
+At Bukit Kembar you are part of the family and will enjoy a unique stay.

 This part of Bali is not visited by many tourists and you will be able to explore the pristine Bali.